fullcircle23/fullcircle23.github.io/2020/ui-ux/gestalt-principles.md

     “Convex rather than concave patterns tend to be perceived as figures.”

+9. PRÄGNANZ (GOOD FORM, LAW OF SIMPLICITY)

+    “People will perceive and interpret ambiguous or complex images as the simplest form(s) possible.”
+    We perceive complex or ambiguous images as simple ones.
+	_Related principles: Good Form and Simplicity_

-9. GOOD FORM
+10. GOOD FORM

     We differentiate elements that are similar in color, form, pattern, etc. from others—even when they overlap—and cluster them together.

-10. MEANINGFULNESS (FAMILIARITY)
+11. MEANINGFULNESS (FAMILIARITY)

     We group elements if they form a meaningful or personally relevant image.

-11. PRÄGNANZ (GOOD FORM, LAW OF SIMPLICITY)

-    “People will perceive and interpret ambiguous or complex images as the simplest form(s) possible.”
-We perceive complex or ambiguous images as simple ones.
-	Related principles: Good Form and Simplicity

 12. COMMON REGIONS (ENCLOSURE)

     “Elements are perceived as part of a group if they are located within the same closed region.”
     We group elements that are in the same closed region.

 13. COMMON FATE

     “Elements that move in the same direction are perceived as more related than elements that are stationary or that move in different directions.”
     We group elements that move in the same direction.
-	Related principle: Synchrony
+    _Related principle: Synchrony_

 14. SYNCHRONY